jumlauft/Safe-Online-Learning-for-Gaussian-Processes/README.md

 @Unpublished{umlauft2019adaptive,
-  author = {Umlauft, Jonas and and Hirche, Sandra}, title  = {Adaptive Feedback Linearization based on Gaussian Processes with event-triggered Learning}, note   = {Submitted to IEEE Transactions on Automatic Control}, }
+  author = {Umlauft, Jonas and and Hirche, Sandra}, title  = {Feedback Linearization based on Gaussian Processes with event-triggered Online Learning}, note   = {Submitted to IEEE Transactions on Automatic Control}, }